nrysk/cgrass/README.md

                 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 You can use the following code to display the generated image.
+Replace `<username>` with your GitHub username.
 ```
 ![Contribution to Grass](https://raw.githubusercontent.com/<username>/<username>/refs/heads/output/output.png)
 ```